 If you’ve tried every shoe insert they have at the store and you’re still in pain, it’s time to look into a customized option.
-At his practice in the Gramercy neighborhood of Manhattan, New York City, which serves residents of the East Village, Lionel G. Hausman, DPM, can fit you for custom orthotics.
+At his practice in 3rd Avenue, New York City, which serves residents of the East Village, Lionel G. Hausman, DPM, can fit you for custom orthotics.
 These inserts, designed specifically for your feet, provide support exactly where you need it.
 You’ll probably even be in less pain the same day you start wearing your custom orthotics.

-> Custom orthotics are designed for your own feet.
+Custom orthotics are designed for your own feet.
 They’ll provide strong support where you need it, without going overboard in places you don’t.
 You’ll have just the right amount of cushioning to relieve and prevent foot pain.
 Plus, custom orthotics are designed to move with your feet, meaning they won’t slip around in your shoes.

 General shoe inserts, such as arch supports and insoles, are usually easy to find at any grocery store.
 But they’re designed for every foot.
 While you might get some initial cushioning and pain relief, it likely won’t last long.
 As the shoe insert quickly wears down, or improperly supports your foot, you’ll probably be in even more pain.

 If you just need a little relief from standing or walking all day, you might do just fine with over-the-counter shoe inserts.
 But chronic, severe foot pain can be a sign that you have to get a thorough evaluation from an expert, like Dr. Hausman.
 Once you get a diagnosis, Dr. Hausman may recommend custom orthotics if you have:

 - A heel fracture